-The Benefits of Learning SQL
+What Are the Benefits of Learning SQL?

 In summary, if you learn SQL you are not likely to spend a lot of time on the job market.
 Now that you have seen a few of the many perks of becoming a dab hand at working with SQL, you probably want to begin your journey as soon as possible!
 A good place to start will be to dig into some Database Theory.
 This will provide you with the set of tools you’ll need when dealing with various SQL tasks in the future.